Approximate Tree Decompositions of Planar Graphs in Linear Time: Main Ideas

-\conf{ \begin{definition} A {\em tree decomposition} for a graph $G=(V,E)$ is a pair $(T,B)$, where $T=(V_T,E_T)$ is a tree and $B$ is a function that maps each node $w$ of $T$ to a subset of $V$---called the {\em bag} of $w$---such that (1) each vertex of $G$ is contained in a bag and each edge of $G$ is \y{a} subset of a bag, (2) for each vertex $v\in V$, the nodes whose bags contain $v$ induce a subtree of $T$. \end{definition} The {\em width} of a tree decomposition $(T,B)$ is $\max_{w\in V_T}\{|B(w)|-1\}$. } \ext{ \begin{definition}[tree decomposition, bag, width] A {\em tree decomposition} for a graph $G=(V,E)$ is a pair $(T,B)$, where $T=(V_T,E_T)$ is a tree and $B$ is a function that maps each node $w$ of $T$ to a subset of $V$---called the {\em bag} of $w$---such that \begin{enumerate}\itemsep 2pt \item each vertex of $G$ is contained in a bag and each edge of $G$ is \y{a} subset of a bag, \item for each vertex $v\in V$, the nodes whose bags contain $v$ induce a subtree of $T$. \end{enumerate} The {\em width} of $(T,B)$ is $\max_{w\in V_T}\{|B(w)|-1\}$. \end{definition}
+\begin{definition}[tree decomposition, bag, width, {\cost} of a bag] A {\em tree de\-compo\-sition} for an unweighted graph $G=(V,E)$ or for a weighted graph $G=(V,E)$ with a {\cost} function $c:V\rightarrow \Nat$ is a pair $(T,B)$, where $T=(W,F)$ is a tree and $B$ is a function that maps each node $w$ of~$T$ to a subset of~$V$---called the {\em bag} of~$w$---such that \begin{enumerate}\itemsep 2pt \item each vertex of~$G$ is contained in a bag and each edge of~$G$ is a subset of a bag, \item for each vertex $v\in V$, the nodes whose bags contain $v$ induce a subtree of~$T$. \end{enumerate} In addition, the {\em unweighted width} of $(T,B)$---or short, the {\em width} of~$(T,B)$---is $\max_{w\in W}\{|B(w)|-1\}$ and the {\em weighted width} is $\max_{w\in W}\{c(B(w))-1\}$ with $c(B(w))=$ $\sum_{v \in B(w)} c(v)$.
+The term $c(B(w))$ is also called the {\em {\cost}} of the bag of~$w$.
+The {\em (weighted) treewidth} $\mathrm{tw}(G)$ of a graph $G$ is the smallest $k$ for which $G$ has a tree decomposition of (weighted) width $k$. \end{definition}

+For simplification, on weighted graphs the word treewidth means weighted treewidth.
+However, in this section and in Section~\ref{sec:alg} summarizing our main results we often refer explicitly to weighted or unweighted treewidth.